chef/chef-oss-practices/contributors/guide/help-wanted.md

 ## Good First Issue

-Issue items marked with the `Status: Good First Issue` label are intended for _first-time contributors_.
+Issues marked with the `Status: Good First Issue` label are intended for _first-time contributors_.
 It indicates that members will keep an eye out for these pull requests and shepherd it through our processes.

 **New contributors should not be left to find an approver, ping for reviews, or identify that their build had a transitive or irreproducible failure.** Proactive attention to a pull request makes new contributors feel welcome, valued, and assures them that they will have an extra level of help with their first contribution.

-These issue items need to ensure that they follow the guidelines for `Status: Help Wanted` labels (above) in addition to meeting the following criteria:
+These issues need to ensure that they follow the guidelines for `Status: Help Wanted` labels (above) in addition to meeting the following criteria:

 - **No Barrier to Entry**